RyanGA09/DicodingClassPractice_BelajarAlfabet-BelajarFundamentalFrontEndWebDevelopment/README.md

 Through this exercise, you’ll not only create an educational app but also gain a deeper understanding of how CSS Grid works and how to apply it to real-world projects.

-## Objective

-The purpose of this exercise is to provide a better understanding of how to use CSS Grid in a front-end project.
-By building the Learn the Alphabet page, users will learn how to arrange page elements responsively and dynamically using CSS Grid, which is an essential skill in modern web development.

-Furthermore, this exercise will also give users the opportunity to:

-- Understand the differences between Flexbox and CSS Grid in layout design.
-- Learn how to use media queries for responsive design.
-- Create a layout that adjusts to different screen sizes, from desktop to mobile devices.

-Ultimately, this exercise will provide hands-on experience in building a web app that is not only enjoyable to use but also efficient in terms of styling and performance.

 ## LICENSE

 Copyright &copy; 2025 Ryan Gading Abdullah.
 All rights reserved.